This post may contain affiliate links.

 chicken noodle soup in a shallow white bowl set on a wood table

-Ingredients in Healthy Chicken Noodle Soup
+Ingredients in Ground Chicken Noodle Soup

 • Lean ground chicken, I recommend using 85–95% lean ground chicken.
 Avoid 99% lean ground chicken as it will not be nearly as flavorful.

-• Garlic
+• Fresh Garlic

-• Ground coriander
+• Spices: Ground coriander and celery seeds

-• Lemon will be added to the soup in the form of both juice and zest.
+• Lemon: will be added to the soup in the form of both juice and zest.
 And make sure you top each serving with lemon zest, it really makes the soup!

-• Dill adds a delicious depth of flavor.
+• Dill: adds a delicious depth of flavor.
 There is truly no substitute!
 Though if you don’t like dill you can use fresh parsley, cilantro or chives.

 Step-By-Step Instructions